twitter/finagle/guide/_sources/Protocols.txt

 connection pooling.
 The implementation supports both the MySQL binary and string protocols.

 A client can be constructed using the
-:api:`Mysql <com.twitter.finagle.Mysql$>` protocol object:
+:api:`Mysql <com/twitter/finagle/Mysql$>` protocol object:

 .. includecode:: code/protocols/mysql.scala#client
    :language: scala

-We configure the :api:`client's connection pool <com.twitter.finagle.client.DefaultPool>` to be compatible with our MySQL server.
-The constructor returns a Finagle :ref:`ServiceFactory <service_factory>` from :api:`mysql.Request <com.twitter.finagle.mysql.Request>` to :api:`mysql.Result <com.twitter.finagle.mysql.Result>` which we can use to query the db:
+We configure the :api:`client's connection pool <com/twitter/finagle/client/DefaultPool>` to be compatible with our MySQL server.
+The constructor returns a Finagle :ref:`ServiceFactory <service_factory>` from :api:`mysql.Request <com/twitter/finagle/mysql/Request>` to :api:`mysql.Result <com/twitter/finagle/mysql/Result>` which we can use to query the db:

 .. includecode:: code/protocols/mysql.scala#query0
    :language: scala

-A :api:`ResultSet <com.twitter.finagle.mysql.ResultSet>` makes it easy to extract :api:`Values <com.twitter.finagle.mysql.Value>` based on column names.
+A :api:`ResultSet <com/twitter/finagle/mysql/ResultSet>` makes it easy to extract :api:`Values <com/twitter/finagle/mysql/Value>` based on column names.
 For example, we can implement the above `processRow` as a pattern match on expected values:

 .. includecode:: code/protocols/mysql.scala#processRow